Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Gastly.md

 ---
 Ability1: Levitate
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME092.png
+BookShinyImageName: HOME092_s.png
 BoxSprite: SRD-BoxSprite-gastly.png
+DexCategory: Gas Pokemon
+DexDescription: Its body is made of a toxic gas - anyone would faint if engulfed by it.
+It has been seen in abandoned places scaring people and other pokemon for fun.
+  It is elusive and escapes through the walls.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 13
+  Feet: 4.3
+  Meters: 1.3
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-gastly.png
 Learnset: '[[SRD-Gastly-Learnset]]'
 Legendary: 'No'
 Name: Gastly
 Number: 92
+PrimaryEggGroup: Amorphous
+SecondaryEggGroup: ''
 Sprite: gastly.png
 Type1: Ghost
 Type2: Poison
+Weight:
+  Hectograms: 1
+  Kilograms: 0.1
+  Pounds: 0.2
 ---

 #PokeroleSRD/Pokedex